 Alpha and Beta Prototype Cards (1995)

-The initial prototypes, referred to as “alpha and beta prototype cards,” were created around 1995.
+From what we know and the information is continuously being learned (will be updated as know more) The initial prototypes, referred to as “alpha and beta prototype cards,” were created according to information sourced from Marco/Akibane around 1995.
 These cards were rudimentary and minimalist, printed in black and white with poor printer quality.
 The artwork was simplistic and sprite-like, embodying a minimalistic design.
 It’s believed that only 26 different cards were produced in this

 stage, and they were likely created for presentation to Nintendo.